OneGround/About/example documentupload.md

-Attached is a Postmanfile with an example sequence for documentupload in parts (bestandsdelen).
+Attached is an example [Postman project](./examplepm.json) with a sequence for document upload in parts (bestandsdelen).

 Please pay attention to the following: